Quick facts about dyslexia tests

 Quick links to sections below:

-For questions below answer yes, no or unknown.
+below answer yes, no or unknown.
 The test assumes the child/student is at least 5 years old.
 Scoring information is provided further below.

 If you suspect your child may have dyslexia or a learning disability,

 always begin by discussing it with your teacher and school officials.
 Ideally, they will take the initiative in

 conducting an assessment to determine if your child qualifies for

 special education resources.
 Some schools test all students early as the first step in a 'response to intervention' approach to diagnosis and remediation.
 Under that model, students are placed into one of three tiers of support and can benefit immediately from extra help, if necessary.

 Unfortunately, schools often don't take that initiative, have long waiting lists or don't require assessments at all.
 In that case the onus falls on you as a parent to take action.

 If your school has failed to conduct an assessment in a reasonable

 time, or you're just not happy with the assessment they have done, and